 Hauntings at Stanley Hotel

 It is also worth nothing that while some rooms are more popular than others, paranormal activities have been reported in almost every room in the Stanley Hotel.
-From flickering lights and creaking doors to elusive shadowy figures and laughters, Stanley Hotel is without a doubt the ultimate haunting destination for ghost hunters and thrill seekers.
+From flickering lights and creaking doors to elusive shadowy figures and hysterical laughters, Stanley Hotel is without a doubt the ultimate haunting destination for ghost hunters and thrill seekers.

 To top it all off, you don’t have to be spend the night to experience all these!
 Stanley Hotel has embraced its paranormal legacy and now runs several day and night tours to give tourists a glimpse into the history and architecture of the infamous hotel that have captivated people for decades.